JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “You shall hear, Mr. Blake.
-Among my written proofs of the assertion which I have just advanced–or, I ought to say, among the written experiments, tending to put my assertion to the proof–there IS one, in which your name occurs.
-For nearly the whole of one night, Mr. Candy’s mind was occupied with SOMETHING between himself and you.
+Among my written proofs of the assertion which I have just advanced–or, I ought to say, among the written experiments, tending to put my assertion to the proof–there _Is_ one, in which your name occurs.
+For nearly the whole of one night, Mr. Candy’s mind was occupied with _Something_ between himself and you.
 I have got the broken words, as they dropped from his lips, on one sheet of paper.
 And I have got the links of my own discovering which connect those words together, on another sheet of paper.
 The product (as the arithmeticians